trust8982/trust8982/README.md

-- 👋 Hi, I’m @trust8982
+- 👋 Hi, I’m Trust McDaniel
-- 👀 I’m interested in JavaScript/React, Python and HTML/CSS
+- 👀 I’m interested in Fronyend and Backend Computer Development.
+My strengths are in JavaScript/React, Python and HTML/CSS
-- 📫 How to reach me ... trustmcdaniel@gmail.com
+- 📫 How to reach me ...
+Email: trustmcdaniel@gmail.com / Phone #: (502) 322-4330